Luphen1/Data-Scientist-Portfolio-Project-/README.md

 ### Project Overview
-The data project aims to provide an insight about  trend and pattern of data scientist professionals over the past few years.
+The data project aims to provide an insight about  trend and pattern of data scientists professionals over the past few years.
 By analyzing various aspects of the data scientist dataset, I was able to make data-driven recommendation and gaining imperative insights about that dataset

 ![Screenshot (15)](https://github.com/Luphen1/Data-Scientist-Portfolio-Project-/assets/140397207/580e71fb-d6e6-4ece-9f51-4aa56fc62ff4)

 ### Data Sources
-Data Scientist:The primary database used for analysis is the  "ds_salaries.csv" having the following headers company_size, company location, employee residence,employment type, experience level,job title, remote ratio,salary, work year
+Data Scientists:The primary database used for analysis is the  "ds_salaries.csv" having the following headers company_size, company location, employee residence,employment type, experience level,job title, remote ratio,salary, work year

 ### Tools
 Excel - Excel is used for importing the dataset from www.kaggle.com